Platzi-Master-C9/knowledge-base/RFCs/0000-locking-before-booking.md

 Since we are using React to develop this feature, the useState hook can be used using different states such as:

--Available: When the place isn't booked.
++ Available: When the place isn't booked.
--Locked: When an user has selected check in and checkout dates but the booking isn't completed.
++ Locked: When an user has selected check in and checkout dates but the booking isn't completed.
--Booked: When an user has completed the booking process and payment is verified.
++ Booked: When an user has completed the booking process and payment is verified.

 When a place is locked, the system must show to the user that is in a booking process a timer with, let's say 5 minutes, to complete the booking process, otherwise the place will be available and other users could try to book the place, and the user who hadn't completed the booking process